KiranKumarChilla/Implementation-of-Custom-Operating-system/README.md

 System.java module has the "main class"
 Input.txt is the input file which can be passed as a command line argument; Input to the system will be in Hex format.
-Output of the program will be in Progress_file
+Output of the program will be in Progress_file.
-It also generates trace file for every input job if tracebit is set in the input.
+It also generates trace file for every input job if tracebit is set to 1 in the input.
 This trace file gives the more insights of how input is processed.